Fun and pet-safe? The holidays can be a good time for all of your family members with some holiday pet safety considerations.

 Another decor item to watch out for are holiday plants.
 Poinsettias may be synonynmous with the holidays, but they are toxic if pets try to ingest them.
 Other plants to watch out for are amaryllis, mistletoe, holly, cedar, and balsam.
 Potpourri can be a problem too.

 This same care in making sure that your pet doesn't eat human food before and during the meal should be given during the cleanup.
 As dishes are cleared, there's a good chance that an unsupervised pet could get into the trash looking for scraps.

 An easy way to solve this is to use a garbage can with a lid or keep the bin inside a cupboard or in a different room than your pet won't be able to access.

 Keeping these five tips in mind before your big Thanksgiving celebration will ensure that both four- and two-legged guests have a bountiful feast.

-Happy thanksgiving, furry friends and fellow pet owners!
+Happy Holidays, furry friends and fellow pet owners!

 Tell us how you keep your holidays pet safe on our Wide Open Pets Facebook page.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.